-Director, APAC Forum for the Future
+Director South East Asia Forum for the Future

 Today, more than half of the world’s population lives in cities – and it’s been forecasted that this will go up to 75% by 2050.
 Most of this population is located in Asia, with the South Asia subregion facing the fastest population growth.
 Fast urbanization may result in serious threats to urban citizen’s health and wellbeing, employment opportunities, access to housing, access to public space, food security and waste management.
 Meanwhile, the North East Asia population is in decline leading to the transformation of cities so that they may provide the infrastructure and services for an ageing population, and also to attract young manpower.